(CNN) -- This was no ordinary plane ride.

 "It's a relaunch!" said a United flight attendant wearing the name tag, Alejandro.
 "That's what they told us to call it!"

-Whatever it's labeled, the fastest airliner in the world is back.
 Up in the cockpit, Capt.
-Niels Olufsen clocked it at about 647 mph.
+Niels Olufsen clocked it at about Mach .85 -- or 85% of the speed of sound.
 The plane beat about 10 minutes off other airliners by the time it hit Chicago traffic.

 The slick new cockpit display allows pilots to more easily see maps, speed and altitude data.
 "It's easier to fly because we have better displays," said Capt.
 Bill Blocker, another pilot on Flight 1.
 "It lands nice, it flies nice, it's real responsive, it's actually one of the easier planes I've ever flown."